GSA/automate.fedramp.gov/content/documentation/ssp/5-attachments.md

 documents are all treated as classic attachments, as described in the *Citations, Attachments, and Embedded Content in OSCAL Files* Section.
-The resource's title and description must be used to provide a human-readable indicator of what attachment is being referenced, however, OSCAL extensions must also be provided when applicable for machine readability.
+The resource's title and description must be used to provide a human-readable indicator of what attachment is being referenced;
+however, OSCAL extensions must also be provided when applicable for machine readability.
 The following table describes how each attachment is handled: